 State agencies must "Require that sensitive data not be stored on mobile data storage media [including laptops] unless there is a documented agency business necessity approved in writing by the Agency Head and that all data storage media containing sensitive data are physically and logically secured" (such as using locks and authentication and encryption).
-This is a requirement of Commonwealth Information Technology Security Standard (ITRM Std SEC501-01), which has a compliance date of July 2007; however, earlier compliance with this particular section is strongly encouraged!
+This is a requirement of Commonwealth Information Technology Security Standard (SEC501-01).

-Sensitive data is defined as "any data of which the compromise with respect to confidentiality, integrity, and/or availability could adversely affect COV interests, the conduct of Agency programs, or the privacy to which individuals are entitled."
+Sensitive data is defined as "any data of which the compromise with respect to confidentiality, integrity, and/or availability could adversely affect Commonwealth interests, the conduct of agency programs or the privacy to which individuals are entitled."

 Examples of types of sensitive data include:

-Personally Identifiable Information, including information that describes, locates or indexes anything about an individual including financial transactions, Social Security numbers, medical history, ancestry, religion, political ideology, criminal or employment record and photographs
+Personally identifiable information (PII), including information that describes, locates or indexes anything about an individual including financial transactions, Social Security numbers, medical history, ancestry, religion, political ideology, criminal or employment record and photographs